enoch85/ovms-home-assistant/README.md

 **Q: How frequent are the updates?**
 A: Updates happen in real-time as the OVMS module publishes new data, typically every few seconds while the vehicle is active.

+**Q: How does the integration handle connectivity issues?**
+A: The integration includes automatic reconnection with exponential backoff, online/offline status tracking, and will resume normal operation when connection is restored.

+**Q: Is my data secure?**
+A: Yes, the integration supports TLS/SSL encryption for MQTT connections and follows secure coding practices for handling sensitive data.

+## Contributing

+Contributions to the OVMS Home Assistant integration are welcome!
+Whether it's bug reports, feature requests, documentation improvements, or code contributions.

+To contribute:
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request

+Please ensure your code follows the existing style conventions and includes appropriate tests and documentation.

 ## License

 MIT License - see LICENSE file

 ---

-*This integration is not officially affiliated with the Open Vehicles project.*
+*This integration is not officially affiliated with the Open Vehicles project, yet.*